jgooday48/Lap3-Project-Server/README.md

-# Lap3-Project-Server
+# Note-Worthy Server

 This is the server for the notes app.
-The client side can be found [here](https://github.com/jgooday48/Lap3-Project-Client)
+The client side can be found [here](https://github.com/jgooday48/Lap3-Project-Client).
+The link to the server can be found [here](https://reddy-server-33.onrender.com/)
 ## Instructions for Installation and Usage

 - Clone or fork this repo